-Common problems involving elastic potential energy involve the energy stored in a spring.
-As we learned in the previous topic on work, the force needed to compress or stretch a spring from its equilibrium position increases linearly... the more you stretch or compress the spring, the more force it applies trying to restore itself to its equilibrium position.
-We called this Hooke's Law:
+The most common problems involving elastic potential energy in Regents Physics involve the energy stored in a spring.
+As we learned in the previous topic on work, the force needed to compress or stretch a spring from its equilibrium position increases linearly… the more you stretch or compress the spring, the more force it applies trying to restore itself to its equilibrium position.
+We called this Hooke’s Law:

 Further, we can find the work done in compressing or stretching the spring by taking the area under a Force vs. Displacement graph for the spring.